LilianDenzler/Metrics_TCR_dynamics/README.md

-Metrics for TCR MD analysis
+TCR Tools

-conda install bioconda::tmalign
+Please look at the tutorial for a demo on the features of TCR Tools.